-I have a great personal trainer called Adam Powell and he works me real hard when I am home but I travel a great deal and it makes my training very sporadic and throws my routine right out the window.
+I had a great personal trainer called Adam Powell and he works me real hard when I am home but I travel a great deal and it makes my training very sporadic and throws my routine right out the window.

 I asked him to put together a hotel based regime that was quick, I could use through bouts of jet lag and would work without the need for any equipment in the location I was staying, which is often the case.

 Here is what he put together for me and it could work for you too:

 Hotel Workout Number 1 – The Basics

 Most modern hotels have some form of gym/health suite as part of their facilities.
 When traveling try to book into a hotel that offers a health suite (sauna, steam room, pool) fitness suite with cardio and weights equipment.
 Also see if they have a massage service as there is nothing better after a long journey than a back, neck and shoulder massage.